 Only a couple of studies have investigated CQ in expatriate managers.
-CQ was found to positively correlate with managers' performance in the case of expatriates' assignment effectiveness (Kim, Kirkman,& Chen, 2008).
-Similarly, CQ was found to moderate the relationship between visionary-transformational leadership and the rate of organizational innovation (Elenkov & Manev, 2009).
+CQ was found to positively correlate with managers' performance in the case of expatriates' assignment effectiveness (Kim et al., 2008).
+Similarly, CQ was found to moderate the relationship between visionary-transformational leadership and the rate of organizational innovation (Elenkov & Maney, 2009).

 Surprisingly, besides the increasing interest in CQ's effect on expatriates, no studies have investigated the role of CQ in all of its dimensions in KT in MNCs.
-The study by Buckley & Casson, (2006) analyzed cultural awareness, an antecedent of CQ (Van Dyne et al., 2012; Şahin, Gurbuz and Köksal, 2014; Moyano, 2016), and suggested that foreign investors must be conscious of cultural traditions and practices in order to establish necessary relationships with locally owned partners and thus improve the success of KT.
+The study by Buckley, Clegg, and Tan (2006) analyzed cultural awareness, an antecedent of CQ (Moyano, 2016; Şahin, Gurbuz, & Köksal, 2014; Van Dyne et al., 2012), and suggested that foreign investors must be conscious of cultural traditions and practices in order to establish necessary relationships with locally owned partners and thus improve the success of KT.
 Hence, as a higher order cognitive function than cultural awareness, CQ should also facilitate KT.
-This claim is supported by the study of Boh, Nguyen, & Xu, (2013), who found that trust and openness to diversity, elements that can be traced to the CQ concept, facilitated KT.
+This claim is supported by the study of Boh et al. (2013), who found that trust and openness to diversity, elements that can be traced to the CQ concept, facilitated KT.
 Therefore:

-Hypothesis 1: Cultural intelligence, in all its dimensions (metacognitive, cognitive, motivational, and behavioral) positively influences conventional (H1a) and reverse (H1b) knowledge transfer.
+Hypothesis 1.
+Cultural intelligence, in all its dimensions (metacognitive, cognitive, motivational, and behavioral) positively influences conventional (H1a) and reverse (H1b) knowledge transfer.

 Extrapolating from the notion that having international experience improves expatriates' ability to culturally adjust (Black, Gregersen, & Mendenhall, 1992), several studies have investigated the impact of prior international experience on cross-cultural adaptation dynamics.
 Crowne (2008) demonstrated that individuals who had been abroad for work or education, rather than leisure, developed higher levels of CQ.
-Lee & Sukoco (2010) found that expatriates' previous international working and travel experiences moderated the effects of CQ on cultural adjustment and cultural effectiveness.
-Engle & Crowne (2014) showed that even a short-term study abroad international experience on the relationship between CQ and cultural adjustment and effectiveness.
-More recently, Moon, Choi, & Jung, (2012), while investigating the nature of international experience, found that non-work international experience had a higher impact than work international experience on expatriates' CQ, and Morrell, Ravlin, Ramsey, & Ward (2013) found that international experience positively affected all dimensions of CQ.
+Lee and Sukoco (2010) found that expatriates' previous international working and travel experiences moderated the effects of CO on cultural adjustment and cultural effectiveness.
+Engle and Crowne (2014) showed that even a short-term study abroad international experience increases CQ.
+The two authors demonstrated the moderating effect of international experience on the relationship between CQ and cultural adjustment and effectiveness.
+More recently, Moon, Choi, and Jung (2012), while investigating the nature of international experience, found that non-work international experience had a higher impact than work international experience on expatriates' CQ, and Morrell, Ravlin, Ramsey, and Ward (2013) found that international experience positively affected all dimensions of CQ.